It may have escaped your notice, but life isn’t fair

 !!!!TRIGGER WARNING!!!!THIS POST EXAMINES THEMES OF RAPE AND SEXUAL ASSAULT IN ROLEPLAY!
 VIEWER DISCRETION IS ADVISED!!!

-Anonymous asked: Medic
+Anonymous said: Medic

 It’s late and she is in a bathrobe when answering.
 You can hear the steps before seeing a calm, cool face answer the door.
 “Anything I can help you with?”
 There is a stifled yawn.